Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 wget https://launcher.mojang.com/v1/objects/e3b2d9e4d27b20a83e1ab2cc36a521b9940c0ad8/server.jar -O server.jar

-Start the Minecraft server to generate the necessary configuration files:
+Start the server for the first time to generate configuration files:

 java -Xmx1024M -Xms1024M -jar server.jar nogui

-The server will start and then stop, prompting you to accept the EULA.
+The server will stop automatically, prompting you to accept the EULA.

 Step 6: Accept the EULA